pantor/frankx/README.md

 make install
 ```

-To use frankx, you can also include it as a subproject in your parent CMake via `add_subdirectory(frankx)` and then `target_link_libraries(<target> libfrankx)`.
-If you need only the Python module, you can install frankx via
+To use franky, you can also include it as a subproject in your parent CMake via `add_subdirectory(franky)` and then `target_link_libraries(<target> libfranky)`.
+If you need only the Python module, you can install franky via

 ```bash
 pip install .